 We have elected to be taxed as a REIT for federal income tax purposes.
 To qualify as a REIT, we cannot operate or manage our lodging properties.
-Accordingly, all of our lodging properties are leased to our taxable REIT subsidiaries ("TRS Lessees").
-All of our lodging properties are operated pursuant to property management agreements between our TRS Lessees and professional third-party property management companies that are not affiliated with us.
+Accordingly, all of our lodging properties are leased to our taxable REIT subsidiaries ("TRS Lessees" or "TRSs") and managed by professional third-party property management companies.
 We have one reportable segment as defined by generally accepted accounting principles ("GAAP").
 See "Part II - Item 8. - Financial Statements and Supplementary Data - Note 2 - Basis of Presentation and Significant Accounting Policies" to our Consolidated Financial Statements.